Love-CS-TECH/ShellScript/README.md

 # ShellScript
-Depth knowledge on Shell Script. for create use touch,nano file_name.sh
+Depth knowledge on Shell Script.
+       For create use touch,nano file_name.sh

      #!/bin/bash: Shebang line specifying the shell to use for running the script.